-So GPP pays your car insurance deductible if your car is stolen.
-Basically the alarm company is saying their system should work and prevent a thief from taking your vehicle but if it does not they will pay your comprehensive deductible.
+GPP pays your car insurance deductible if your car is stolen.
+Basically, the alarm company is saying their system should work and prevent a thief from taking your vehicle but if it does not, they will pay your comprehensive deductible.

 It could be however that someone is really referencing Gap insurance which is much more common.
-There are some that may say GPP when speaking about Guaranteed Auto Protection Plans though most call this GAP insurance.
+Some may say GPP when speaking about Guaranteed Auto Protection Plans though most call this GAP insurance.

 GAP protection covers the difference between what your primary auto insurance company will pay if your vehicle is totaled or stolen and not recovered and the amount you owe to the bank, sales finance company, or lessor.
 Your auto must be a total loss or stolen and not recovered for the GAP program to cover the “GAP” between the balance owed on the auto and what your auto insurance pays for the loss.